 Exit From Failed State Action

 Prior to the CMU transferring the output relay contacts from the Fault state to the No Fault state, a transition period of 500 milliseconds shall occur.
-During the transition period the output relay contacts shall be in the Fault state and the CMU shall set the Start-Up Flash Call bit in the Type 209 Frame to 1.
-At all other times the Start-Up Flash Call bit of the Type 209 Frame shall be set to 0.
+During the transition period the output relay contacts shall be in the Fault state and the CMU shall set the Start-Up Flash Call bit in the Type 195, 209 and 211 Frames to 1.
+At all other times the Start-Up Flash Call bit of the Type 195, 209 and 211 Frames shall be set to 0.

 Monitor Functions